-In collective legal proceedings lodged by associations or entities constituted for the protection of the rights and interests of consumers and users or by groups affected, those who have been damaged due to being consumers of the product or users of the service which gave rise to the proceedings shall be called to appear in order to assert their individual rights or interest.
-This call shall be made by the Court, who shall announce the admission of the claim in the media with territorial coverage where the damage to these rights or interests has occurred.
+In collective legal proceedings lodged by associations or entities constituted for the protection of the rights and interests of consumers and users or by groups of affected people, those who have been damaged, as consumers of the product or users of the service which gave rise to the proceedings, shall be called to appear in order to assert their individual rights or interest.
+This call shall be made by the court, who shall announce the admission of the claim in the media with territorial coverage where the damage to these rights or interests has occurred.